 This will help you plan out your day ahead of time, or think quickly on the fly.

-Two of my favorite combinations are fruit and yogurt, and peanut butter and bread.
+Two of my favorite combinations are fruit, yogurt, peanut butter, and bread.

-Fruit and Yogurt: This combination is a great source of protein, calcium, and probiotics.
+Fruit and Yogurt: This combination is an excellent source of protein, calcium, and probiotics.
 Probiotics are live bacteria that are good for gut health.
 Adding fruit to your yogurt will also give you some extra fiber.
-Plus the fruit has vitamin C as well 🙂
+Plus, the fruit has vitamin C as well 🙂

 By including simple combinations in your meal planning, you can ensure that you are getting the nutrients your body needs while also practicing variety.
-For pregnant women, then eating a variety of iron rich foods will help you in preventing anemia (low blood iron levels).
+For pregnant women, eating a variety of iron-rich foods will help you prevent anemia (low blood iron levels).
 As a result, you will be more likely to stick to your diet and reach your goals.

 Let’s look at some more simple combinations using different nutritious ingredients.
-And if you buy all these ingredients at once at the store, then you can prepare different combinations and plan out your week ahead of time.
+If you buy all these ingredients at once at the store, you can prepare different combinations and plan out your week ahead of time.

 Here’s a list of nutritious ingredients: